Milad-Fathi/MiBlog/README.md

-this is a blog management system, with automatic summarization and recommandation services.
+this is a blog management system, with automatic summarization and recommendation services.